Old Trafford: Rugby union

+The first rugby union match to be played at Old Trafford was held during the 1924–25 New Zealand rugby union tour of Britain, Ireland and France, when a Lancashire representative side hosted the New Zealand national team, with Manchester United receiving 20 per cent of the gate receipts.

 Old Trafford hosted its first rugby union international in 1997, when New Zealand defeated England 25–8.
 A second match was played at Old Trafford on 6 June 2009, when England beat Argentina 37–15.
 The stadium was one of 12 confirmed venues set to host matches of the 2015 Rugby World Cup; however, in April 2013 United pulled out of the contract over concerns about pitch quality and not wanting to compromise their relationship with the 13-man code.

 Other sports

 Before the Old Trafford football stadium was built, the site was used for games of shinty, the traditional game of the Scottish Highlands.
 During the First World War, the stadium was used by American soldiers for games of baseball.
+In July 1927, Old Trafford hosted a tennis exhibition match between French Olympic champion and Grand Slam winner Suzanne Lenglen and British Ceylonese player Evelyn Dewhurst.
+Lenglan defeated Dewhurst 6–0, 6–2 in front of over 15,000 spectators.
 On 17 September 1981, the North Section of cricket's Lambert & Butler Floodlit Competition was played there; in the semi-finals, Nottinghamshire defeated Derbyshire and Lancashire beat Yorkshire, before Lancashire beat Nottinghamshire by 8 runs in the final to reach the national final, played between the other regional winners at Stamford Bridge the next day.
 In October 1993, a WBC–WBO Super-Middleweight unification fight was held at the ground, with around 42,000 people paying to watch WBO champion Chris Eubank fight WBC champion Nigel Benn.